wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

 * The :ref:`bus-call_held_event` bus message has been added.
 * The :ref:`bus-call_resumed_event` bus message has been added.
-* The :ref:`bus-user_status_update` bus message now uses the user's UUID instead of the user's ID.
+* The bus-user_status_update bus message now uses the user's UUID instead of the user's ID.

 16.07